clojuredocs/guides/articles/ecosystem/libraries_authoring.md

     git add .
     git commit -m "The initial commit."

-At any time after you've made changes and want to commit them to the repository:
+At any time after you've made changes and want to inspect them and commit them to the repository:

+    git diff
     git add -p
     git commit -m "The commit message."